sachaarbonel/sachaarbonel/README.md

 ---

 ## Work
 - Media I/O on Pion/WebRTC.
-Egress/ingress for transcription, recording, HLS, WHIP, and SRT.
 - Realtime ASR infra.
-Metrics in Prometheus/CloudWatch.
-Grafana dashboards.
-Faster rollouts with Packer AMIs.
-CloudFormation upkeep.
 - Accuracy.
 Built a hallucination dataset from a noise corpus.
 Aho-Corasick matcher in Go with deloops and Unicode range filters.
-Used across customers, key for healthcare.
 - Codegen and SDKs.
-Internal OpenAPI → server SDK tooling.
-Own the Python and Go SDKs (~35k LOC each).
-- Product support.
-On-call for outages.
-Post-mortems.
-Query speedups with indexes.
-Quick fixes in chat and dashboard.
-Spin up Django when needed.

-## Results
 - Live transcription/CC p95: ~650 ms → ~300 ms.
 - Cost: ~36× lower than other vendors.